intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/optimization.md

 outputs a loss value to measure how good the model is(the lower the better).
 It also provides a gradient to indicate how to tune the model.

 In BigDL, all loss functions are subclass of Criterion.
+Refer to [Losses](../APIdocs/Losses.md) for a list of defined losses.

 * **batch size**